curry-language/curry2go/README.md

 The environment variable `GO111MODULE` has to be either `auto` (default in versions 1.13 to 1.15) or `off`, because the Curry2Go compiler uses the GOPATH build mode.
-With version 1.16 the variable defaults to `on` and has to be set manually, which can be done with:
+With version 1.16 the variable defaults to `on` so that it has to be set to `auto` to compile target programs.
+This will be done automatically by the Curry2Go environment.
+However, when further developing the implementation of Curry2Go, one should set this variable manually, which can be done with:

     > go env -w GO111MODULE=auto

 Since the Curry2Go compiler is implemented in Curry, you need another Curry compiler for the initial